DIY Divorce: Is this a good idea?

 A consent order details any agreements you and your spouse have reached about your financial affairs ahead of your divorce.
-A Consent Order can be lodged with the Court for approval in the divorce proceedings and, once approved, the financial settlements set out in it will be made legally binding.
-This means the content of the Consent Order can be enforced through the family courts.
+A Consent Order can be lodged with the Court for approval in the divorce proceedings and, once approved, the financial settlement will be made legally binding.
+This means the contents of the Consent Order can be enforced through the family courts, if necessary.

 Even if you and your spouse have reached a financial settlement, either party could bring a further claim in the future unless your agreement is detailed in a Consent Order approved by the Court.

 When should you appoint a family lawyer to handle your divorce?